jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (j) matters about whether a person is entitled to be a member of a union:
   (k) matters related to a failure by a union to comply with its rules:
   (l) any proceedings related to a strike or lockout (other than those founded on tort or seeking an injunction):
+  (la) any proceedings related to a partial strike (other than those founded on tort or seeking an injunction):
   (la)
   (m) actions for the recovery of penalties—
     (i) under this Act for a breach of an employment agreement: